sparsematmul/SparseBLAS/README.md

 checker.c is used to implement a matrix-vector multiplication.

-checker2.c is used to implement a matrix-matrix multiplication
+checker2.c is used to implement a matrix-matrix multiplication.

+matrix_sparse.c is used to implement matrix-matrix multiplication but using a simple innitialization procedure.

 The run-sniper.sh file is used to calculate the power patterns in the Gainestown architecture as set up.